-Acknowledgements:

-Funding for these soybean rust monitoring activities were provided in part by OMAFRA, AAFC through the CanAdvance Program administered by the Agricultural Adaptation Council's and Pest Management Centre, the Ontario Research Development (ORD) program, the Ontario Soybean Growers (Grain Farmers of Ontario) and the Ontario Soybean Rust Coalition.
-We would like to thank all our grower cooperators, retailers, agri-business, OMAFRA (Gilles Quesnel), AAFC (C. Maharg, G. Stasko), U of Guelph - Ridgetown Campus (Cheryl Van Herk, Brian Sterling and Dennis Fischer) and others for their hard work.
-A special thanks to Dr. Sarah Hambleton and her lab at AAFC-Ottawa as well as Dr. Terry Anderson and his lab at AAFC-Harrow.
-The cooperative effort is greatly appreciated!
+Acknowledgements: Funding for these soybean rust monitoring activities were provided in part by OMAFRA, AAFC through the CanAdvance Program administered by the Agricultural Adaptation Council's and Pest Management Centre, the Farm Innovation Program (FIP) which is a component of Growing Forward and administered by the Agricultural Adaptation Council, The Grain Farmers of Ontario (GFO) and the Ontario Soybean Rust Coalition.
+We would like to thank all our grower cooperators, retailers, agri-business, OMAFRA (Gilles Quesnel), AAFC (C. Maharg, G. Stasko), U of Guelph -Ridgetown Campus (Cheryl Van Herk, Brian Sterling and Dennis Fischer) and others for their hard work.
+A special thanks to Dr. Sarah Hambleton and her lab at AAFC-Ottawa as well as Tom Welacky and his lab at AAFC-Harrow.
+The cooperative effort is greatly appreciated !